- Francis Hutcheson Chair of Scottish Literature (Scottish Literature)

-Gerard Carruthers was external examiner for the Postgraduate taught courses in English Literature (2011-12) and the MA course in English Studies (2007-11), University of Aberdeen, and the BA course in Cultural Studies at the University of the Highlands and Islands (2001-6).
+Gerard Carruthers was external examiner for the Postgraduate taught courses in English Literature (2011-12) and the MA course in English Studies, University of Aberdeen (2007-11) and the BA course in Cultural Studies at the University of the Highlands and Islands (2001-6).
 During the summer of 2002 he was W. Ormiston Roy Memorial Visiting Research Fellow at the University of South Carolina, Columbia, USA.
-During 2011 he was Visiting Professor in English Studies at the University of Wyoming and in 2012 Honorary Research Fellow at All Souls College, University of Oxford.
+During 2011 he was Visiting Professor in English Studies at the University of Wyoming and in 2012 Visiting Honorary Fellow at All Souls College, University of Oxford.
 He is a Fellow of the Royal Society of Edinburgh.

 He is currently Principal Investigator on the AHRC-funded five year research project, 'Editing Robert Burns for the 21st Century', which underpins the first phase of the new Oxford University Press edition of the Works of Robert Burns, for which he is General Editor.
 Previously, he was Principal Investigator of a Carnegie Trust major grant-funded project which produced an online edition of the letters of James Currie, Robert Burns’s first editor.
 He is Convenor of the 'Burns Scotland' partnership (the National Burns Collection), a member of the Abbotsford Library Joint Advisory Committee and he played a major part in re-establishing the Universities’ Committee for the Teaching of Scottish Literature in 2008 (for which he is currently Treasurer).
 He also currently serves on the council of the Scottish Catholic Historical Association.

-He is also a frequent contributor to the media, is Editor of the Scottish Literary Review, and serves on the editorial boards of six journals (The Drouth, The John Clare Journal, The Newman Journal, Eighteenth-Century Poetry, Romantic Textualities, and the International Review of Scottish Studies) and frequently peer reviews work for learned journals, publishers and grant awarding bodies.
-He is also a member of the advisory board for the European-published, Scottish Studies International series.
+He is a frequent contributor to the media, serves on the editorial boards of six journals and frequently peer reviews work for learned journals, publishers and grant awarding bodies.